 The University of Southampton is a diverse and inclusive community, and we strive to help break down barriers to accessing higher education.
 As part of our commitment, the University has embarked on an initiative to become a University of Sanctuary.

-Universities of Sanctuary is a national network committed to making Higher Education institutions a place of solidarity and safety for those
+Universities of Sanctuary is a national network committed to making Higher Education institutions a place of solidarity and safety for those seeking sanctuary.

-Our journey started with the amazing work happening across the University to create a place of safety and development for refugees and asylum seekers, which led to our application to Universities of Sanctuary in September 2023.
+Our journey started with the amazing work happening across the University to create a place of safety and development for refugees and asylum seekers, we were delighted to achieve University of Sanctuary status in October 2024.

-Since then, we have continued to support people seeking sanctuary in many ways, including with the Swim with US initiative and the Lost Homes, New Horizons: Exploring Forced Displacement Through the Power of Education, Refugee Week in 2023.
+Since our application to Universities of Sanctuary in September 2023, we have continued to support people seeking sanctuary in many ways, including with the Swim with US initiative and the Lost Homes, New Horizons: Exploring Forced Displacement Through the Power of Education, Refugee Week in 2023.

 We offer support in a broad range of areas including: